Home > Amazon Freight Newsroom > The fleet grows: 60K trailers and more news from Amazon Freight

 The session looked at how we use AI, machine learning, and generative AI to optimize our network and operations—in both the digital and physical supply chain worlds.
 Such tech allows us to forecast more accurately, increase safety, and choreograph the delicate dance of trucks, trailers, and drivers more efficiently.

-It’s part of what has allowed us to, over the last few years, help make our transportation routes 10% more efficient, avoid the need to travel over a billion miles, and reduce millions of tons of carbon.
+It’s part of what has allowed us to, over the last few years, help make our transportation routes more efficient and reduce millions of tons of carbon.
 Looking forward, as the supply chain becomes increasingly complex, organizations must rely on this type of tech to increase resiliency and flexibility.

 Amazon: Top logistics provider